mikixsc/CV/README.md

 Below this, the landing section introduces a brief personal profile with contact information, a short description, and a button to download the CV—allowing recruiters to access essential information immediately.

-The following sections are arranged by importance, starting with About Me, where a centered text segment offers a concise description of my professional background.
+The following sections are arranged by importance, starting with About Me, where a centered text segment offers a concise description of me.

 The Education and Experience section is presented in side-by-side columns, with entries organized chronologically.
 Each category (education and work experience) uses individual containers for clarity and consistency.